fbpx

 How Safe Are The Drugs We Take?

-The FDA doesn’t just regulate Big Pharma advertising.
+The FDA doesn’t only regulate Big Pharma advertising.
 It also regulates the drug approval process, reviewing new drug applications and allowing or denying them.
-But at the heart of this process is a major conflict of interest.

 Critics say this amounts to a situation where the fox is guarding the henhouse.
 Drug companies, which have a financial interest in getting their products approved, could falsify study results, hide dangerous side effects, or focus on the benefits of a drug while downplaying the risks.

 As if this isn’t concerning enough, it gets worse.

-Big Pharma funds three quarters of the FDA’s budget used for the drug review process, according to Pro Publica.
+According to Pro Publica, Big Pharma funds three quarters of the FDA’s budget used for the drug review process.

 “The FDA is increasingly green-lighting expensive drugs despite dangerous or little-known side effects and inconclusive evidence that they curb or cure disease.
 Faster reviews mean that the FDA often approves drugs despite limited information.
 As patients (or their insurers) shell out tens or hundreds of thousands of dollars for unproven drugs, manufacturers reap a windfall.”